sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ###  Question 23: What is the difference between callback and promise?

-**Answer:**
+* **Callbacks** are functions passed as arguments to handle asynchronous results, but they can lead to callback hell with nested functions.
-Callbacks are functions passed as arguments to handle asynchronous results, but they can lead to callback hell with nested functions.
-Promises provide better structure with `.then()` chains, built-in error handling, and can be combined with `async/await` for cleaner code.
+* **Promises** provide better structure with `.then()` chains, built-in error handling, and can be combined with `async/await` for cleaner code.

 ```javascript
 // Callback approach (callback hell)